-• "Charging Year" means a calendar year running from 1 April in a given year to 31 March in the following year; "domestic premises" means any premises used wholly or partly as a dwelling or intended for such use, such as a house or flat; • "Income Offset" has the meaning given in the English New Connection Rules. • "Infrastructure Charges" has the meaning given in the English New Connection Rules. • "metered charge" means a charge for services that are based wholly or partly on measured quantities of volume; • "the Minister" means - (a) in the case of an undertaker whose area is wholly or mainly in England, the Secretary of State, and (b) in the case of an undertaker whose area is wholly or mainly in Wales, the Welsh Ministers; "Mogden formula" means the following formula: Charge per unit of effluent = R + [(V + Bv) or M] + B(Ot/Os) + S(St/Ss) where: $\mathbf{R}$ = reception and conveyance charge [p/m ] V = primary treatment (volumetric) charge [p/m3] $\mathbf{Bv}$ = additional volume charge if there is biological treatment [p/m ] M = treatment and disposal charge where effluent goes to sea outfall [p/m ] B = biological oxidation of settled sewage charge [p/kg] Ot = Chemical oxygen demand (COD) of effluent after one hour quiescent settlement at pH7 Os = Chemical oxygen demand (COD) of crude sewage after one hour quiescent settlement S = treatment and disposal of primary sewage sludge charge [p/kg] St = total suspended solids of effluent at pH7 [mg/litre] Ss = total suspended solids of crude sewage [mg/litre] • "Network Reinforcement" has the same meaning as in the English New Connection Rules; "new appointee" means a company holding an appointment as a relevant undertaker where the conditions of that appointment limit the charges that can be fixed under a charges scheme by reference to the charges fixed by one or more other relevant undertakers; "New Connection Charging Rules" means the Charging Rules for New Connection Services (English Undertakers) issued by the Water Services Regulation Authority under sections 51CD, 105ZF and 144ZA of the Water Industry Act 1991; "rateable value charge" means a charge fixed wholly or partly by reference to a rating valuation list or otherwise determined, whether directly or indirectly, by
+"Charging Year" means a calendar year running from 1 April in a given year to 31 March in the following year; "domestic premises" means any premises used wholly or partly as a dwelling or intended for such use, such as a house or flat; "English New Connection Rules" means the Charging Rules for New Connection Services (English Undertakers) issued by the Water Services Regulation Authority under sections 51CD, 105ZF, 143B and 144ZA of the Water Industry Act 1991.
+"Income Offset" has the meaning given in the English New Connection Rules.
+"Infrastructure Charges" has the meaning given in the English New Connection Rules. "metered charge" means a charge for services that are based wholly or partly on measured quantities of volume; "the Minister" means - (a) in the case of an undertaker whose area is wholly or mainly in England, the Secretary of State, and (b) in the case of an undertaker whose area is wholly or mainly in Wales, the Welsh Ministers; "Mogden formula" means the following formula: Charge per unit of effluent = R + [(V + Bv) or M] + B(Ot/Os) + S(St/Ss) where: R = reception and conveyance charge $[p/m^3]$ V = primary treatment (volumetric) charge [p/m3] Bv = additional volume charge if there is biological treatment $[p/m^3]$ M = treatment and disposal charge where effluent goes to sea outfall [p/m ] B = biological oxidation of settled sewage charge [p/kg] Ot = Chemical oxygen demand (COD) of effluent after one hour quiescent settlement at pH7 Os = Chemical oxygen demand (COD) of crude sewage after one hour quiescent settlement S = treatment and disposal of primary sewage sludge charge [p/kg] St = total suspended solids of effluent at pH7 [mg/litre] Ss = total suspended solids of crude sewage [mg/litre] "Network Reinforcement" has the same meaning as in the English New Connection Rules; • "new appointee" means a company holding an appointment as a relevant undertaker where the conditions of that appointment limit the charges that can be fixed under a charges scheme by reference to the charges fixed by one or more othe relevant undertakers; • "rateable value charge" means a charge fixed wholly or partly by reference to a rating valuation list or otherwise determined, whether directly or indirectly, by reference to any value or other amount specified at any time in such a list or which purports to be so fixed or determined;